intel/ipex-llm/docs/mddocs/Quickstart/flashmoe_quickstart.md

 Change `/PATH/TO/DeepSeek-R1-Q4_K_M-00001-of-00009.gguf` to your model path, then run `DeepSeek-R1-Q4_K_M.gguf`

 ##### cli
+The cli version of `flashmoe` is built on top of `llama.cpp llama-cli`:

 ```bash
 ./flash-moe -m /PATH/TO/DeepSeek-R1-Q4_K_M-00001-of-00009.gguf --prompt "What's AI?" -no-cnv
 ```